The regularity of the boundary of vortex patches for some non-linear transport equations: Introduction

 The vortex patch problem was considered for the aggregation equation with newtonian kernel in higher dimensions in \cite{BGLV}.
 The equation is

 $x\in\Rn$ and $t\in\R.$ In \cite{BLL} a well-posedness theory in $L^\infty_c$ was developed, following the path of \cite{Y} and \cite[Theorem 8.1]{MB}.
 When the initial condition is the characteristic function of a bounded domain one calls the unique weak solution a vortex patch, as for the vorticity equation.
-One proves in \cite{BGLV} that if the boundary of $D_0$ is of class $C^{1+\gamma}, \; 0 < \gamma < 1,$ then the solution of \eqref{agg} with initial condition $\rho_0=\chi_{D_0}$ is of the form $\rho(x,t) = \frac{1}{1 -t} \newchi_{D_t}(x), \; x \in \Rn, \; 0 \le t < 1$ where $D_t$ is a $C^{1 + \gamma}$ domain for all $t < 1$.
+One proves in \cite{BGLV} that if the boundary of $D_0$ is of class $C^{1+\gamma}, \; 0 < \gamma < 1,$ then the solution of \eqref{agg} with initial condition $\rho_0=\chi_{D_0}$ is of the form

+where $D_t$ is a $C^{1 + \gamma}$ domain for all $t < 1$.
 The restriction to times less than $1$ obeys a blow up phenomenon studied in \cite{BLL}.
 Hence the preceding result is the analog of Chemin's theorem for the aggregation equation.
 See \cite{BK} for a more general result concerning striated regularity.

 After a change in the time scale the aggregation equation for vortex patches becomes the non-linear transport equation

 $x\in\Rn,$ $t\in\R,$ where $N$ is the fundamental solution of the laplacian in $\Rn$ and $D_0$ is a bounded domain.
 In this formulation one proves in \cite{BGLV} that if $D_0$ is of class $C^{1 + \gamma},$ then there is a solution of \eqref{aggtrans} of the form $\chi_{D_t}(x)$ with $D_t$ a domain of class $C^{1 + \gamma}.$ To the best of our knowledge there is no well-posedness theory in $L^\infty_c$ for \eqref{aggtrans}, for a general initial condition in $L^\infty_c.$ However, if the initial condition is the characteristic function of a domain $D_0$, not necessarily smooth, one has existence and uniqueness for the transport equation \eqref{aggtrans}.
 For existence, solve the equation \eqref{agg} with initial condition $\rho_0(x)=\chi_{D_{0}}(x).$ Then the unique solution has the form $\rho(x,t) = \frac{1}{1 -t} \newchi_{D_t}(x)$ and hence, after changing the time scale as in \cite{BLL}, one obtains a solution for \eqref{aggtrans} which is a vortex patch.
 For uniqueness, we resort to an argument which combines results of \cite{CJM1} and \cite{CJM2} to prove that each weak solution of \eqref{aggtrans} in $L^\infty_c$ is lagrangian and so a vortex patch.
 Changing the time scale one obtains a weak solution of \eqref{agg}, which is unique.